HarrisonLeach1/NameSayer/README.md

 3. Go to directory containing jar file.

-4. Type "java -jar NameSayer_part3.jar" into the terminal.
+4. Enter `java -jar NameSayer_part3.jar` into the terminal.

-5. Press Enter.